 Mould is often caused by high humidity in your home.
 If you have excess moisture in the air that can't escape then it creates the conditions for mould to grow.
 Poor ventilation is therefore one of the most common causes.
 Building faults that lead to damp also create conditions for the fungi to thrive.

 How does black mould grow?

 Black mould thrives on moist surfaces, particularly bathroom ceilings, crevices on bathroom walls and window sills.
 Bathrooms are extremely moist and humid rooms.
 When moist air comes into contact with air at a lower temperature, mould begins to grow.
 Mould is an asexual organism, meaning one single pore can asexually reproduce trillions of mould spores in the space of a few days.

 If not visible, how can I tell if my bathroom is suffering from mould?

 One of the first warning signs of mould growth is a slightly unpleasant musty smell.
 The smell may be rather earthy, indicating that the wood from underneath your flooring is beginning to rot.

 Your bathroom may develop spongy floorboards usually indicating the wood beneath is beginning to rot and decay.

 Tiles may become loose due to rotting beneath the tiles’ surface.
-Moisture tends to cling on the mastic between the shower/bath tub and the walls, causing the caulking to crack allowing excess water to seep behind the shower/bath tub wall.
+Moisture tends to cling on the mastic between the shower/bathtub and the walls.
+This causes the caulking to crack, allowing excess water to seep behind the shower or bathtub wall.

 Condensation leads to a rapid and unhealthy spread of mould and rots so it is important to act fast to prevent any black mould outbreaks.